 So what are the 10 Best Things to Do in Anguilla?!

 For the tea on the most luxurious resorts on the island check out my Where To Stay In Anguilla guide.

 Hit the Beaches

 If you’re planning a trip to Anguilla, chances are you’re already a beach person.
 Good news: Anguilla has over 33 gorgeous beaches for you to explore!
-Let’s start with the most famous of them all: head to Meads Bay for a beautiful stretch of beach with all the most luxurious resorts, Rendezvous Bay for a great view of St. Maarten, and Shoal Bay for that white sand and turquoise water photo-op!
+Let’s start with the most famous of them all: head to Meads Bay for a beautiful stretch of casual beach bars and beautiful hotels like the FS and the Malliouhana, Rendezvous Bay for a great view of St. Maarten, head to Cap Juluca’s beach for picture-perfect sparkling blue water, and Shoal Bay for that white sand and turquoise water photo-op!

 Go Horseback Riding

 Whether you’re looking for a romantic sunset ride on the beach, or just want to have some fun on a group tour, head to Seaside Stables for a tailored excursion.
 I mean, the instagram photo opportunities are endless!